-Frank Sinatra broke one of his fingers during the fight sequence with Henry Silva.
-Due to ongoing filming commitments, he could not rest or bandage his hand properly, causing the injury to heal incorrectly.
+Frank Sinatra broke the little finger of his right hand on the desk in the fight sequence with Henry Silva.
+Due to on-going filming commitments, he could not rest or bandage his hand properly, causing the injury to heal incorrectly.
 It caused him chronic discomfort for the rest of his life.

-The topic of the movie was considered politically so highly sensitive it was censored and prohibited just before its theatrical release in many of the former 'Iron Curtain' countries, such as Poland, Czechoslovakia, Hungary, Romania, Bulgaria - and even in neutral countries such as Finland and Sweden.
+The topic of this movie was considered politically so highly sensitive, it was censored and prohibited just before its theatrical release in many of the former "Iron Curtain" countries, such as Poland, Czechoslovakia, Hungary, Romania, Bulgaria - and even in neutral countries such as Finland and Sweden.
 The theatrical premiere for most of those countries was held after the collapse of Soviet Union in 1993.